evadnoob/rustoleum/README.md

 # goals

-* develop a distributed build system, with agents doing the real work
+* develop a decentralized distributed build system, with agents doing the real work

-* learn rust
+* rust - be native, lightweight, and fast as shit.
+Run as a daemon, use tried and true unix apis.

 * focus on scripting as the configuration of a job, bash, python, ruby etc.

-* Low administrative overhead, focus on workflows through the cli, don't get caught.
+* Low administrative overhead, focus on workflows through the cli, don't get caughtup with fancy user interfaces(they're all fads and they look terrible in eventually).

+* Allow anyone to access the rest interfaces to develop any user-interface they want.

 * job controll mainly through command line and chat/bot interfaces

-* centralized log rollup
+* decentralized logging - event system communicates log, after logging locally to a file, fire event for log messages(buffer and compress these logs).

 * fault tolerant leader election(paxos/raft?)